SheetalMaurya/MvvmCross-Wiki/v3-02-01-Tip-Calc---The-Core-Project.md

 * this class is normally just called `App`
 * this class is responsible for providing:
   * registration of which interfaces and implementations the app uses
-  * registration of which ViewModel the app will show when it starts
+  * registration of which `ViewModel` the `App` will show when it starts
-  * control of how ViewModels are located - although most applications normally just use the default implementation of this supplied by the base `MvxApplication` class.
+  * control of how `ViewModel`s are located - although most applications normally just use the default implementation of this supplied by the base `MvxApplication` class.

 'Registration' here means creating an 'Inversion of Control' - IoC - record for an interface.
 This IoC record tells the MvvmCross framework what to do when anything asks for an instance of that interface.